-When Illinoisans have questions about their home water supply, the Water Survey’s Public Service Lab can provide answers.
+When Illinoisans have questions about their home water supply, the Water Survey’s Health and Environmental Applications Lab (HEAL) can provide answers.
 The Water Survey’s chemists customize each water analysis depending on where the water came from, how it will be used, and the symptoms of the problem.

 Learn more about the team’s process and capabilities.

 STEP 1: Request water testing

 The process begins when someone decides to have their water tested--because of concerns about health (arsenic, lead), or nuisance issues (discoloration, hardness), or simply as a matter of routine maintenance.